advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group.md

 ### Duplicate a Notification Group

-Click the Duplicate button of the notification group which you want to duplicate, you will redirect to a new page.
+Click the Duplicate button of the notification group which you want to copy, you will redirect to a new page.

 The original notification info would be keep.
 User only needs to modify different parts.